redlibrarian/redlibrarian.github.io/_posts/2019-11-07-taking-words-seriously.markdown

 image: /assets/images/mandolin.jpg
 ---

+In an early defense of TPL's platforming of a transphobic speaker, Vickery Bowles made the rhetorical move from the usual library term, "intellectual freedom", to "free speech", a term with particular political connotations, and a set of adherents who range from centrist liberals to the most rabid alt-right white supremacist.
+This rhetorical move was at best naive, at worst calculating and dangerous, since it changed the nature of the argument from one of deplatforming (not censorship) and the struggle between conflicting library values, to one of right-wing propaganda, bringing the weight of bigots on the right down on the heads of anyone who challenged TPL's authority.

-The irony - or perhaps the tragedy - of "free speech" absolutism is that its adherents, in libraries and in the alt-right, claim speech as the ultimate overriding freedom while fundamentally not believing that words or the ideas they convey have any power at all.
+The irony - or perhaps the tragedy - of this rhetorical move, and of"free speech" absolutism more generallt, is that its adherents, in libraries and in the alt-right, claim speech as the ultimate overriding freedom while fundamentally not believing that words or the ideas they convey have any power at all.
 It is doubly ironic that